A Voice Unheard: Natasha Rattu’s Fight Against Honour-Based Abuse and Control Culture

 -Natasha Rattu on patriarchy

-In conclusion, Rattu’s message is unequivocal: the time for silence on honour-based abuse has passed.
+Natasha’s message is unequivocal.
+The time for silence on honour based abuse has passed.
 It’s time to ask the right questions, hold perpetrators accountable, and work towards a world where every woman can live free from the constraints of outdated honour codes.
-As we close this chapter of Rattu’s ongoing story, we’re left with a sense of urgency and a call to action.
-The fight against honour-based abuse is not just Rattu’s fight or Karma Nirvana’s fight—it’s a societal imperative.
-And it’s a fight we must win, for the sake of gender equality, human rights, and social justice.
+As we close this chapter of her ongoing story, we’re left with a sense of urgency and a call to action.
+The fight against honour based abuse is not her fight or Karma Nirvana’s fight.
+It’s a societal imperative and it’s a fight we must win.